 White Hawk is situated on 120 acres of land.
 About ten acres are forested, and we envision more.
-There are two creeks, two ponds, and wild blackberries and ramps for picking.
+There are two creeks, a few ponds, and wild blackberries and ramps for picking.
 We often see beautiful sunsets and enjoy a lovely view to the east.
 Actually, all the views are lovely, but that one tends to elicit the strongest response.
 At night, we can see the glow of Ithaca off to the north, but the darkness here is great for stargazing.

 Walking on the land, you’re likely to see deer or stumble upon their tramped down sleeping areas.
 You might spot groundhogs, rabbits, and hawks.
 You’ll probably see cats and chickens wandering around.

 According to soil testing done by Cornell University, there are about 30 acres of good farmland.
 This land has been organically farmed in the past, and one of our members has again started up a farm on this land.
 We are interested in growing crops and warmly welcome anyone else who wants to grow more food.
 For now we garden close to our homes.

 What have the humans added to the White Hawk land so far?

 - A play area, fire pit with picnic table and community garden in the inner circle